Exploring Language Model Generalization in Low-Resource Extractive QA: Related Work

 \section{Related Work}

 \textbf{Generalization in LLMs.} LLMs performance on unseen domains \cite{ramponi-plank-2020-neural} remains an active area of study.
-Recently \citet{yang-etal-2024-unveiling} and \citet{leng2024towards} examined the effects of fine-tuning on generalization.
+Recently, \citet{yang-etal-2024-unveiling} and \citet{leng2024towards} examined the effects of fine-tuning on generalization.
 The issue here is that they examine generalization \textit{after} training, which is not always possible due to data scarcity. \citet{mai2024llms} study LLM generalization on a synthetic domain of ``gibberish'' language.
-Although novel, their findings impact on real world domains remains unclear.
+Although novel, their finding's impact on real-world domains remains unclear.

 \textbf{QA Analysis} Recent studies by \citet{pezeshkpour-hruschka-2024-large} and \citet{khatun2024study} examine the limitations of LLMs for Multiple Choice QA.
 Although they do not consider EQA, they provide interesting insights such as LLMs being sensitive to the location of answer choices, etc. The work done by \citet{kamalloo-etal-2023-evaluating} is in a similar direction as ours, focusing on the limitations of existing metrics for evaluating extractive or generative QA systems.
 We find that the closest study to ours is by \citet{miller2020effect} who create new test sets to determine if models trained on SQuAD overfit to it.
 However, with a reported maximum drop in F1 of 17.4 their datasets are far less challenging to stress test LLMs.
 Also, they overlook architecture issues to explain the performance gap.